Usman3660/Mental_health_Tracker-Nexium/README.md

 Deploy with Vercel:

-Install the Vercel CLI: npm install -g vercel.
+Install the Vercel CLI:npm install -g vercel

-From the mindtrack/ directory, run: bashvercel
+From the mindtrack/ directory, run:vercel

 Follow prompts, selecting the mindtrack/ directory as the root.
 Set environment variables in the Vercel dashboard under "Settings" > "Environment Variables".